FireHydrant enables you to configure incident severities, and assign severities to incidents based on rules that you define.

 - Bug: no critical logic is broken, but it is still something that should be fixed

-After you fill out the matrix, severity can be automatically set based off two questions: who is impacted by this, and how badly is it broken?
+After you fill out the matrix, severity can be automatically set based off two questions: who is impacted by this condition, and how severe is the impact?